nintexplatform/nwc-solution-starter/docs/build.md

 ## Configure your package for SharePoint Online only
 If you are only using SharePoint online, you can configure the package to bundle all required files into one upload to make your installation process much simpler.

-_Note:_ If you need to support both SharePoint Online and SharePoint on-premesis, you must use the standard build instructions.
+_Note:_ If you need to support both SharePoint Online and SharePoint on-premesis, you must use the standard build instructions above.

-To prepare your package for SharePoint online, you will:
+### To prepare your package for SharePoint online, you will:
   - Configure the package to use more recent frameworks,  libraries and Node version.
   - Retrieve the additional files that would normally be uploaded to a CDN.
   - Configure the package to combine all JSON and javascript files into the package rather than using a CDN.